 P#3 In the process, the CM obtains the location of the GCO that releases the spectrum.
 Since the GCO has previously registered with the CM, the CM can extract the location of the GCO that releases spectrum.

-P#4 In P#4 CM uses the propagation model and the location of the GCO that releases the spectrum as well as the locations of other GCOs and reference point information to calculate that the amount of spectrum that the remaining GCOs can increase.
+P#4 In P#4 CM uses the propagation model and the location of the GCO that releases the spectrum as well as the locations of other GCOs and reference point information to calculate that the amount of spectrum that the remaining GCOs can use.

-P#5 In P#5 the CM makes reconfiguration of the remaining GCOs using 5.2.10.1 WSO reconfigurtion procedure
+P#5 In P#5 the CM makes reconfiguration of the remaining GCOs using 5.2.10.1 WSO reconfiguration procedure

 Figure YY Flowchart of the coexistence management by controlling the number of cochannel GCOs